shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 Now we want to inject our own template directory to Shopware using the `addTemplateDir` method.
 It takes a path of a template directory as parameter.
 Whenever rendering a template, Shopware will now automatically check your `View` directory for extensions and load them dynamically.

 Finally we want to assign some configuration to the template - in this case a slogan, a flag that indicates if the slogan should be italic or not and the font size of the slogan.
-For assignments `$view->assign('name', 'value)` is used - this way we will be able to access it in the Smarty template using `{$name}`.
+For assignments `$view->assign('name', 'value')` is used - this way we will be able to access it in the Smarty template using `{$name}`.

 The slogan itself is randomly selected in the `getSlogan` method.
 This could easily be moved to a plugin configuration text field, so that the shop owner can enter his slogans line by line.
 But as seen above, we already picked the best ones.